devkcud/Inventory-System-Gamemaker-2.3/README.md

 # Discontinued
 I am discontinuing the project because I am working on other things at the moment.
 Eventually, I will return with other projects and much more content.
 But at the moment I can't continue.
+Feel free to download the project and continue it yourself.

 # What can I do with this inventory?
 With this inventory you can do a lot of stuff: